planningcenter/planningcenter.design/src/articles/media-list.md

 ### Viewable Media with many obscured options

 This is an example of the same Media with more actions.
-This might be what is seen by a user with high permission.
+This might be what is seen by a user with high permissions.

 ##### options collapsed